tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

     collides with legal frequencies or channels, which adds another layer of complexity to telecommunications engineering

-Designing the circuits, ideas, and PCBs was a bit more though as working with hardware is different from software.
+Designing the circuits, ideas, and PCBs was a bit more tough as working with hardware is different from software.

 For instance, I also implemented and explained the transistor as an amplifier